gbif/stackable/helm/README.md

 The Helm repository contains the charts and templates to provision the components into a given Kubernetes cluster.
 The charts are utilizing charts from [Stackable](https://stackable.tech/) organization which provides a wide selection of operators to work with technologies: **Hadoop HDFS**, **Trino**, **Hbase**, **Zookeeper**, etc. **Stackable's** operators provide a convenient and packaged solution for configuring  and organization the technology stack within the range of technologies they support.

 ## Migration in phases
 As the transition from bare-metal hosting of infrastructure to on-site Kubernetes cluster is a complicated and large operation, it is done through an iterative process.

+**NOTE:** The helmfile files have moved to its own repository to protect environment specific values.
+The example will stay for now.

 An example of how to use the helmfile to deploy to a given namespace: